cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-team-member.md

 ## Role-Specific Onboarding

 This onboarding ticket must be completed by all new cloud.gov team members.
 It must be paired with a role-specific onboarding ticket.
 Your onboarding buddy will create both.
-Paste a link to that ticket here for reference:

 ## Instructions